rexcape/tailwindcss-antdesign-preset/README.md

 ## NOTE

-You may need to add important flag for ant design component className in nextjs projects since the `globals.css` file is imported **before** ant design components style
+This package is used to make your custom components' design more consistent with ant design like above code.
+For ant design components's `className`, you may need to add [important modifier](https://tailwindcss.com/docs/configuration#important-modifier) in nextjs projects since the `globals.css` file is imported **before** ant design components style

-Here's the sample code:
+Here's the sample code(only for example, the [danger attribute](https://ant.design/components/button#components-button-demo-danger) is more suitble for red buttons):

 ```tsx
 // This won't work